 - American Sign Language (MLSL)

 - Chinese (MLCH)

 - French Studies and Francophone African Studies (MLFR, MLFA)

 - German and German Studies (MLGR)

 - Japanese (MLJP)

 - Latin (MLLA)

 - Spanish and Latin American/Latino Studies (MLSP)

-Courses that serve all language concentrations are labeled
+Courses that serve all language concentrations are labeled MDLA.

-MDLA.
 For entering students who place into a 300-level course, the department will waive four of the 40 credits required for the major.
 Study Abroad: All majors and minors are required to study abroad.
 For German, Japanese, and Spanish, the requirement is one academic year for the majors and one semester for the minors.
 For the French and Francophone African Studies majors, the requirement is as follows: One year is obligatory for students starting the major in MLFR 101 or 105; with faculty approval, a minimum of one semester may suffice for those starting in MLFR 201 or 301.
 Minors are required to study abroad for one semester.
-German Studies majors and minors study abroad for just one semester.
+German Studies majors and minors and cultures we become more tolerant and sensitive to the needs and ideas of others; we sharpen our perspective on written and spoken English and on American culture; and we gain important selfknowledge and the intellectual mobility and flexibility which are the keys to success in the modern world.